The feed is not updating automatically

 Your access token has expired

 This can happen from time to time.
 For Instagram Personal accounts, the access token is regenerated automatically by Spotlight, but that's not allowed for Instagram Business accounts.
 As such, Business accounts' access tokens will expire every 3 months or so.
 A notification appears on your site's Dashboard to remind you to reconnect your account and generate a new access token.

 Please refer to this article to learn about how to reconnect your Instagram account.

 Cron is what WordPress (and Spotlight) uses to schedule and run small jobs across the site.
 It is typically triggered by visits to the website, so the first thing to check is whether you currently have a constant flow of traffic on your website.
 If it's still quite new, it could be the case that the lack of traffic is causing the WordPress cron system to not update frequently enough.

 In order to understand whether this is the root cause or not, please install the WP Crontrol plugin.
 It will allow you to view your cron jobs from your WordPress admin dashboard by going to Tools > Cron Events.

 When on that page, look out for any error messages.
 The error message could indicate that your host may have disabled the cron system, possibly for performance or security reasons.
 If that's the case, please contact your hosting provider to help you out with this since Spotlight requires WordPress cron to run its updates.

-If you don't see any obvious errors on the page, please contact us directly with a screenshot of the Cron Events list and we'll check whether anything stands out as a potential problem before proceeding any further.
+If no errors or missing hooks are observed, kindly contact us directly with a screenshot of the Cron Events page and we'll check whether anything stands out as a potential problem before proceeding any further.